hansemannn/titanium-drag-and-drop/README.md

 }
 ```

-## Difference to Axway's `Ti.DragDrop`
+## Difference to TiDev's `Ti.DragDrop`

-The [Ti.DragDrop](https://github.com/appcelerator-modules/ti.dragdrop) module works quite differently than this one.
+The [Ti.DragDrop](https://github.com/tidev/ti.dragdrop) module works quite differently than this one.
 Major differences are:
 - This module uses lightweight identifiers instead of proxy references that have to be stored in memory, resulting in better performance
 - This module support multiple drop destinations, e.g. for file explorer views
 - This module supports not only classic `Ti.UI.View` instances, but also the `Ti.UI.ScrollView`.
 Other views like `ImageView` and `Label` can